 - Be sure to follow the manufacturer’s recommendations for oven-safe temperatures.
 Do not cook foods at higher than 400°F.

-- Ensure the lid is oven safe (it will not be, even if it is glass and oven safe the accessories will probably melt).
-If you want to cover the ceramic pot design a makeshift lid using aluminum foil.
+- Ensure the lid is oven-safe (it will not be; even if it is glass and oven, the accessories will probably melt).
+To cover the ceramic pot, design a makeshift lid using aluminum foil.

 - Move the insert pot carefully to and from the oven using potholders or oven gloves and both hands.

 - Never overfill your Crock-Pot.

 - Avoid extreme changes in temperature, e.g., don’t put a cold insert pot in the fridge straight into a hot oven.
 Also, let the ceramic insert pot cool before putting it in the fridge.

 - Do not pre-heat stoneware inserts before cooking.
 To avoid damage, add ingredients and turn the Crock-Pot or slow cooker on.

 - Crock-Pot Original Slow Cooker Manual for the Classic 4 to 7-quart manual slow cookers.
 (What is a Manual Slow Cooker?)

 Related Topic: Slow Cooker Mistakes: Prevention and Solutions

 Other Slow-Cooker Brands (Oven Safety)